 The medical team roles include:-

-- Teaching - The pain centre is a vibrant learning environment supporting the development of a variety of trainees, including various levels of pain, anaesthetic and palliative care junior doctors.
+Teaching - The pain centre is a vibrant learning environment supporting the development of a variety of trainees, including various levels of pain, anesthetic and palliative care junior doctors.
 Curriculum development for undergraduates has also been a recent focus of our efforts.

 The Specialist Pain Nursing team